-How are royalties paid to nonresidents taxed in the US
+How are royalties taxed when paid to U.S. nonresident aliens?

 US royalty payments income tax for nonresident aliens